ionut88/mat-range-date-picker/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-Run `npm run packagr` to build the library project.
+Run `npm run watch` to build the library project and watch it.
 The build artifacts will be stored in the `dist/`.

 ## License